-Senior Mechanical Engineer: Mary Azad, PE, LEED AP.
-Ms. Azad's background includes nearly 20 years of experience in mechanical engineering and HVAC design including plumbing and fire protection direction and oversight in the federal, healthcare, and industrial sectors.
-Her experience includes design for a variety of retrofit and new installation projects.
-A registered Professional Engineer (Mechanical), Ms. Azad has an MS and BS in Mechanical Engineering.
+Lead Mechanical Engineer: Milad Majdi, PE, LEED AP BD+C. Mr. provides a focus on incorporating sustainable and energy efficient solutions relating to his mechanical engineering and HVAC designs in the federal, healthcare, and industrial sectors.
+His experience includes design for a variety of retrofit and new installation projects.
+A registered Professional Engineer (Mechanical), Mr. Majdi has an MS and BS in Mechanical Engineering and is an LEED Accredited Professional.